 Temperature Control:

-- Relays to turn on/off the heater and fan
+- Relays – Used to switch the heater and fans on and off as needed.

 Heater: